abbasveera72-source/M.Abbas.github.io/_posts/2026-05-14-hitting-the-academic-wall-the-toughest-challenges-of-my-second-semester.md

 Looking back, the toughest challenges of my second semester ultimately became the most valuable learning experiences of my academic journey.
 They taught me that **resilience is a core engineering requirement**—it is essential.
 True understanding comes not from passive observation but from active engagement, continuous practice, and guidance from dedicated teachers.

-While the semester was gauges of a multi-front war, overcoming these difficulties strengthened both my academic foundation and my confidence as a future Computer Engineer.
+While the semester felt like a multi-front war, overcoming these difficulties strengthened both my academic foundation and my confidence as a future Computer Engineer.